Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 ### Database server - PostgreSQL
-Install PostgreSQL locally or have access to a PostgreSQL server
+Install PostgreSQL locally or have access to a PostgreSQL server.

 For Macs, we have used the relevant [Enterprise DB installer](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) to start with.
 Follow the instructions for your system.